 This batch of tea was harvested in 2012 and only reached completion of its curing process in 2016.
 This artisan has taken tea making to another level.
 These processing and curing methods are unique in that they are an integration of traditional and modern tea making methods that produce a character of tea reminiscent of Muzha Tieguanyin from Northern Taiwan.
 It is not comparable however, given that the tea types used and the processing methods are quite different.
 It is simply the character and flavor notes that are experienced in brewing a pot of these tea leaves that bring a traditional Taiwanese Tieguanyin Oolong to mind.

 The image above portrays the visual character of the tea being shared in this month's Eco-Cha Tea Club.
-It's a rich, hearty brew that is both smooth and complex in character, with a heady finish that is specific to an aged Oolong.
-The bubbles created in the tea pitcher when pouring off the brewed tea also indicate that the essential aromatic oils and other key constituents have been preserved and concentrated in the aging process.
-We are excited to share this rare batch of Wuyi Oolong that was cultivated, cured, and aged at the southern tip of Taiwan in the tiny village of Gangkou, in Pingtung County.
+It's a rich, hearty brew that is both smooth and complex with a heady finish that is specific to an aged Oolong.
+The bubbles created in the tea pitcher when pouring off the brewed tea indicate that the essential aromatic oils and other key constituents have been preserved and concentrated in the aging process.
+We are excited to share this rare batch of Wuyi Oolong that was cultivated, cured, and aged at the southern tip of Taiwan in the tiny village of Gangkou, Pingtung County.